 ...a community-owned and governed utility, created to provide safe, reliable and cost-based electric and wholesale telecommunication services...

-To single family residences and separately metered apartment units for domestic and seasonal or recreational use, incidental power service, unmetered services, single-phase well services and residential consumers who meet the requirements for exemption of the daily customer charge as outlined in district policies.
-This schedule is not applicable to sale for resale.
+To single family residences and separately metered apartment units for domestic and seasonal or recreational use, incidental power service, unmetered services, single-phase well services and residential customers who meet the requirements for exemption of the system charge as outlined in Mason County PUD No. 3 (PUD 3) policies.
+This schedule is not applicable to sale for resale which is prohibited by PUD 3.

 Sixty-hertz alternating current.
 Mason County PUD No. 3 (PUD 3) reserves the right to specify the voltage and phase of service supplied under this schedule.